The Hospital for Sick Children (Toronto): Future

 The hospital is in its initial stages of expansion.
-In 2017, it established the "SickKids VS Limits" fundraising campaign, which will continue until 2022 to raise $1.5 billion for the expansion project.
+In 2017, it established the "SickKids VS Limits" fundraising campaign, which continued until 2022 to raise $1.5 billion for the expansion project.
 The funds will be used to build a patient care centre on University Avenue and a support centre on Elizabeth Street, to renovate the atrium, and to fund pediatric health research.

 To provide the required area for the buildings, demolition of existing structures was required.
 That included the removal of a skyway spanning Elizabeth Street, the demolition of the Elizabeth McMaster Building at the northeast corner of Elizabeth Street and Elm Street, and the demolition of the laboratory and administrative building.

-Construction of the 22-storey Patient Support Centre administrative building will occur on the site of the Elizabeth McMaster Building and finish in 2022.
+Construction of the 22-story Patient Support Centre administrative building occurred on the site of the Elizabeth McMaster Building.
+Groundbreaking took place in October 2019, topping out took place in September 2022, and it opened in September 2023.
 The Peter Gilgan Family Patient Care Tower is expected to open in 2029, and the atrium's renovation is expected to be completed by 2031.